atmz/advent-of-code/README.md

 9. Fun again.
 Decent part 1 but didn't work first time(I incorrectly tested sum(sequence)==0 to see if they were all 0, which doesn't work), and then part 2 was trivial
 10. Took the wrong approach (didn't use recursion!) and got stuck for a bit, but ended with a clean recursive solution for part 1.
 Part 2: was stuck on this for a while trying and failing at counting crossings.
 Attacked it afresh today and figured out a clean solution with clever counting!
 11. Started late on this one because I was out late last night.
 Fun problem, initial solution was clean but needed a 'sparse' method for Part 2, which I did by tracking rows that needed expanding and taking them into account with the distance function
+12. Almost got part 1 it before breakfast but had a bug.
+I thought I had a relatively efficient solution, but part 2 proved me wrong and I reqrote using a cache and generally avoiding